Nikitsatsiki/data-ber-10-19/module-2_projects/visualizing-real-world-data-project/your-code/README.md

 ## Workflow
 1. Think of possible question to be resolved using data. <br/>
-2. Find out, which data is available for this purpose and adjust the questions accordingly.<br/>
+2. Find out, which data is available for this purpose and adjust the questions accordingly. <br/>
-3. Decide, which data will be used and chose the relevant colums and rows.<br/>
+3. Decide, which data will be used and chose the relevant colums and rows. <br/>
-4. Clean the data and keep columns, that serve our purpose.<br/>
+4. Clean the data and keep columns, that serve our purpose. <br/>
-5. Add new columns to answer our questions and arrange them together. <br/>
+5. Add new columns to answer our questions and arrange the dataframe. <br/>
 6. Make conclusions and plots.<br/>
 7. Review our assumptions. <br/>
-8. Export plots, prepare googleslides and Jupyter Notebooks.
+8. Export plots, prepare GoogleSlides and Jupyter Notebooks for the upload.

 ## Organization
 We tried to distribute tasks beforehand which we defined through a manual kanban board.
 Mostly each of us worked individually on the tasks.
-However, we performed the merge all together.<br/>
+However, we performed the merge all together. <br/>
 In the end we worked all together on the final presentation and the jupyter file. <br/>
 We shared the desks and a Slack Channel, to communicate throughout all the project. <br/>
 Our repository includes: